 16-32 students.
 If you want to bring more students, email email@example.com|

 Free (Late cancellation fees apply.
 Please refer to Terms and Conditions.)

-In this workshop students will learn about systems engineering and real-world rescue robots.
-Students assume the role of senior systems engineer, managing the safe rescue of an injured worker on a hazardous building site.
+In this workshop students will learn about real-world rescue robots and assume the role of senior systems engineer, applying systems engineering methodology to manage the safe and remote rescue of an injured worker on a hazardous building site.

 Topics covered in this workshop: